Azure-Samples/azure-search-rest-samples/projections/README.md

 + Execute the 03 update skillset request to create binary objects, one for each image file only.
 + Execute the 04 update skillset request to create a second set of projections that cross all object types (tables, objects, images).

-The last set of projections shows you how to create projections that use the same shapes in multiple physical expressions.
+The last set of projections demonstrates projections that use the same shapes in multiple physical expressions.

 ## Next steps